 However you choose to travel, you can enjoy breathtaking views of the Atlas Mountains, over 800 miles of coastline, and the vast Sahara Desert.
 This guide will explain the various options available to you including the pros and cons of each mode of transport in Tunisia and how you can access them.

-Move in Tunisia by Train
+Move Around Tunisia by Train

-Trains run regularly from 5am to midnight and they are fast, cheap, and convenient.
+Trains in Tunisia run regularly from 5am to midnight and they are fast, cheap, and convenient.
 The biggest downside is that they can become very crowded.
 Particularly over the summer months, it is a good idea to book in advance (you can only book within 3 days of departure).

 - TGM suburban line: Connects central Tunis with the beachside suburbs of La Goulette, Carthage, Sidi Bou Saïd and La Marsa.
 The trip only takes between 15 and 50 minutes depending on the destination.

 Yellow buses operate all over the capital but they are more popular with locals than tourists.
 One of the reasons for this is that on many buses the information (destination, point of departure, and the route number) is only displayed in Arabic.
 Information on more popular touristic routes is displayed in English.

 SNTRI is the national bus company.
 It runs a fleet of modern, air-conditioned coaches between towns and cities throughout Tunisia.
 Booking ahead is a good idea during peak season.